How to Wash a Car Wrap – And Maintain It

-A car wrap is a very modern way of customizing your vehicle.
+A car wrap is a modern way of customizing your vehicle.
 The technology that has allowed car wraps to exist has been around for just a few decades.
 Only recently has the technology matured enough from to go from commercial use only, to something that is widely used for privately owned cars.

 The vinyl used for a vehicle wrap, no matter how good it is, simply is not as robust and durable as a good coat of paint.
-This doesn’t me that a car wrap cannot look great for many years.
-All it takes is proper care and a wrap can last.
+This doesn’t mean that a vinyl wrap cannot look great for many years.
+All it takes is proper care and that vehicle wrap can last.

 Why Extra Care for a Car Wrap is Essential

 Proper care of your vinyl car wrap would allow it to last much longer than it otherwise would.
 Furthermore, there is such a thing as proper care and beyond that, extra care.
 That little extra can add a few more years to your vehicle wrap appearance.

 The surface of the vinyl in a car wrap is much like a plastic.
 If you consider that many modern paints use some type of urethane base, then you could aptly call paint a type of plastic as well.
 Just to be clear, whether it’s gloss or matte in appearance, urethane and polyurethane are not actually plastics but rather flexible polymer molecules better described as an elastomer.

 Regardless, the qualities that cause paint to be more prone to scratching than a harder surface like glass, are more evident in vinyl.